 Published in the prestigious New England Journal of Medicine, a double-blind, randomized study assigned genetically at-risk infants to receive either regular cow's milk infant formula, or a a casein hydrolysate formula, when breastmilk was not available in the first 6-8 months of life.
-Over the next ten years, the children were analyzed for type 1 diabetes as well as type 1 related autoantibodies.
-The results were convincing: the children given hydrolyzed infant formula had a 50% lower risk of developing type 1 related autoantibodies by age 10.
+Over the next ten years, the children are being analyzed for type 1 diabetes as well as type 1 related autoantibodies.
+The first results were hopeful: the children given hydrolyzed infant formula had a 50% lower risk of developing type 1 related autoantibodies by age 10.
 (Since this study did not include people from the general population, whether this intervention will work in people less genetically at risk of type 1 is not known).
 This study was part of a larger trial, the TRIGR (Trial to Reduce IDDM in the Genetically at Risk).
 TRIGR began in 2002 and is currently running in 77 centers in 15 countries to answer the question of whether weaning to a hydrolyzed formula will reduce the incidence of type 1 diabetes.
 The authors suggest that the hydrolyzed formula reduces gut permeability, and has a beneficial effect on gut flora (Knip et al. 2010).
 However, a newer study that has followed the same children for a longer period of time, published in the Journal of the American Medical Association, found that the hydrolyzed formula did NOT reduce the risk of type 1 diabetes-related antibodies in these children after 7 years (Knip et al. 2014).
 A further study (the TEDDY study) also found that hydrolyzed infant formula did not decrease the risk of type 1-related autoimmunity at age 8-9 years.
 In fact, extensively hydrolyzed formula may be associated with an increased risk of autoimmunity, especially if introduced in the first week of life (Hummel et al. 2017).

 While cow's milk consumption is often linked to a greater risk of type 1 diabetes, it is also often associated with a lower risk of type 2 diabetes.
 This association may depend on the type of milk product, however.
 A long-term study from the UK found that higher consumption of fermented diary products such as yogurt were associated with a lower risk of later type 2 diabetes in adults (O'Connor et al. 2014).
 A systematic review and meta-analysis of 16 studies that included a half million people found that a modest increase in yogurt, cheese, and low-fat dairy products was associated with a decreased risk of type 2 diabetes (Gao et al. 2013); another meta-analysis found that higher yogurt intake is associated with a reduced risk of type 2 diabetes in U.S. adults, and other dairy products are not associated (Chen et al. 2014).

 Gluten has been thought to play a role in the development of type 1 diabetes due to the association between type 1 and the autoimmune celiac disease: around 7% of people with type 1 diabetes have celiac disease (Narendran et al. 2005).

 Ziegler et al. (2003) found that early introduction of gluten-containing foods (before 3 months of age) to be a risk factor for the development of type 1-associated autoimmunity in children with genetic risk of type 1 diabetes.
 Chmiel et al. (2104) found the same thing, and also that this early introduction of gluten increased the risk of type 1 diabetes as well.
 Norris et al. (2003) found that exposure to any cereals before 3 months of age (and also after 7 months), led to a higher risk of developing autoantibodies in genetically susceptible U.S. children.
 The authors propose that perhaps the reason that later introduction of cereals could increase risk is that older babies are likely to be fed larger amounts of food.
 Indeed, the study confirmed that babies given cereals at 7 months or older were more likely to be given more servings per day of cereals in the first month of exposure as compared to the others.
 This study also found that if cereals were introduced while the child was still breastfeeding, the risk of autoimmunity was lower.
 A more recently published paper from the same authors confirmed that breastfeeding at the time of wheat or barley introduction was protective against later type 1 diabetes development (Fredericksen et al. 2013).

 Wahlberg et al. (2006) found that the combination of early cow's milk formula and late introduction of gluten increased the risk of autoimmunity in children.

 Based on the above research, doctors conducted a randomized intervention study to determine if delaying the introduction of gluten would prevent type 1 diabetes in children genetically at risk of the disease.
-They found that first introducing gluten at 6 months of age versus 12 months of age was safe, but did not change the risk of developing type 1 related autoantibodies, or type 1 diabetes (Hummel et al. 2011).
+They found that first introducing gluten at 6 months of age versus 12 months of age was safe, but did not change the risk of developing type 1 related autoantibodies, or type 1 diabetes by age 3 (Hummel et al. 2011).
 Following these children for a longer period, up to age 13, the study still did not find any effect of the timing of gluten introduction on the development of type 1 diabetes or its related autoantibodies.
 Nor did breastfeeding during gluten introduction make a difference (Beyerlein et al. 2014).